• Skip to main content

 Instructions

-1. Make the easy homemade hibachi sauce.
-Combine light soy sauce, honey, fresh squeezed lemon juice, sesame oil, minced garlic, minced ginger and a pinch of white pepper in a small bowl.
-Stir to combine.
-Set aside.
+1. Combine the light soy sauce, honey, lemon juice, sesame oil, garlic, ginger, and white pepper in a small bowl.
+Stir and set aside.

-2. Dry the skinless salmon fillets well with paper towels.
-Cut into 1-inch cubes.
-Sprinkle with salt and pepper.
+2. Dry the salmon well with paper towels, cut into 1-inch cubes, and season with salt and pepper.
 Heat a cast iron or other large skillet over medium-high heat.

-4. Top with sesame seeds, for garnish, and serve salmon hibachi with Hibachi Fried Rice, Grilled Hibachi Vegetables and Homemade Yum Yum Sauce.
+4. Top with sesame seeds and serve with Hibachi Fried Rice, Grilled Hibachi Vegetables and Homemade Yum Yum Sauce.

 Notes